+The Virginia class is the U.S Navy’s next-generation attack submarines that provide the Navy with the capabilities required to maintain the nation’s undersea supremacy well into the 21st century.
+They have enhanced stealth, sophisticated surveillance capabilities and special warfare enhancements that will enable them to meet the Navy’s multi-mission requirements.
 The submarine is designed to dive to to depths of 240 meters–800 feet–and beyond.
 Nearly 28 Virginia-class submarines have been either delivered, are authorised for construction, or are under contract for the US Navy.
 Overall, the service is planning to acquire 48 Virginia-class subs.
-The Virginia class is the U.S Navy’s next-generation attack submarine.
-Virginia-class attack submarines provide the Navy with the capabilities required to maintain the nation’s undersea supremacy well into the 21st century.

 Pacific Commander Harry Harris told Congress that he would like to see more submarines in his area of operations.
 “The Pacific is the principle space where submarines are the most important warfighting capability we have.
 As far as Virginia-Class submarines, it is the best thing we have,” Harris told lawmakers.
 “As I mentioned before, we have a shortage in submarines.
 My submarine requirement is not met in PACOM (Pacific Command).”Virginia-Class attack submarines are necessary for the U.S. to maintain its technological superiority over rivals or potential adversaries such as China, Harris added.